RUB-InfSec/simblock/docs/en/usage.md

 			- reception-timestamp: Timestamp when a block is recieved.
 			- begin-node-id: Source node.
 			- end-node-id: End node.
+## 7. Added Functionality
+### 7-a.
+Adversarial Nodes
+With the AdversarialNodes Class it is possible to include nodes into the Network that are not following the regular communication layer protocol.
+Based on parameters they are capable of either dropping or delaying all messages to individual nodes or all neigbors and thus perfom eclipse or partial eclipse attacks on the network.

+### 7-b.
+Additional propagation modes
+With the CBR, Advertisement, Hybrid, Monero, Cardano, and Push classes it is possible to modularly  choose what kind of communication layer protocol the netwrok should use.
+Each of them implements an abstract Propagation protocol Class that handles basic handling of messages and overrides the parts where they differ.
+All of them are compatible with adversarial nodes and regualar nodes.

+### 7-c.
+Calibration to 2022 Bitcoin Network Values
+The used Upload, Download and Latency vaules for the nodes, where obtained, by fitting the block propagtion times to values measured on the real Bitcoin blockchain by the Decentralized Systems and Network Services Research Group at KIT.
+And thuse enable the simulator to mimic the bitcoin propagation as close as possible.
+### 7-d.
+Adjusted output
+The main output of the Block propagtion times was changed in  way to no longer linearly grow in size by the number of nodes in the Network.
+It also displays the sum of the mining power of all nodes that recieve the block in the same time interval.

-## 7. Import to IDE
+## 8. Import to IDE
 By using Gradle, you can generate configuration files of an IDE and easily import them into it.

-### 7-a.
+### 8-a.
 For IntelliJ IDEA
 By executing the following Gradle command, configuration files for IntelliJ IDEA are generated.

 `$ gradle idea`